Forestry and Outdoor Recreation

 In addition to designated and maintained silent sports trails described above, there are hundreds of miles of woodland logging roads and wild trails located throughout the County Forest that do not require a trail pass and are open to both silent sport and motorized sport enthusiasts alike.

 Oneida County Forestry maintains two hiking trails at Almon Park.
-These trails travel through a variety of habitats and together total approximately 2.25-miles in length.
-The Almon Park wetlands trail features 3-boardwalks totaling more than 1,100 feet in length.
-In addition, there is a network of approximately 40 miles of trails for wildlife management and recreation.
-The network is located on old logging roads that have been seeded with clover and are maintained to serve as wildlife migration paths and as walking trails for hunters and hikers.
+These trails travel through a variety of habitats and together total approximately 2.25 miles in length.
+The Almon Park wetlands trail features three boardwalks totaling more than 1,100 feet in length.

 The Washburn Trail, which is the largest and most popular of the 3 ski trails, is located adjacent to Perch Lake Park in the Town of Woodboro.
 The Washburn Ski Trail is 12.0-miles long, offering 4.0 miles of trail groomed for tracked skiing, and 8.0 miles of trail groomed for ski skating.
 As a result of the hilly topography found throughout the Washburn Lake Area, these trails are best suited for skiers possessing an intermediate to advanced skill set.